-The following essays are from a new book about my artwork.
+The following essays are from a book about my artwork.
 To view the book, just click on the little Adobe Acrobat icon to the right.
 It is a beautiful little book showing the paintings from my solo exhibition at the Kruk Gallery, University of Wisconsin - Superior.
 The book was designed by graphic artist Stacie Renne.

 Karen Owsley Nease and the sentient landscape.

 Karen Owsley Nease’s Wave series draws from the traditions of Western landscape painting, and subverts those traditions as firmly as it refers to them.
 By doing so she invites us to change the way we view the non-human world which surrounds and forms us.

 Her dark color palette and muscular mark making are beautiful, but not inviting in the manner of traditional Western landscapes.
 Over the centuries the genre has tended to emphasize human ownership or control of the land, or rendered scenes for the aesthetic enjoyment and emotional gratification of the viewer.
 Some works—especially seascapes-- have depicted turbulent and menacing scenes, but these have often been backdrops for human dramas, such as shipwrecks, classical myths, or biblical stories.

 Nease’s work lacks any narrative matter, but instead presents us with the elemental, merciless, and completely indomitable force of water, the only actor in her visual space.
 One finds no reference to anything human when viewing them, except for our own reaction of smallness, powerlessness and awe.
 The paintings confront us like a wall of water surging toward us.

 The painting further bypasses traditional landscape work in that any attempt we make to distinguish foreground from background, or to find a solid object to act as a hook for our attention, fails.
 Instead, the paintings invite us into a way of seeing that diverges from the dominant mode we learn as school children in the industrialized West.